UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 that.
 (Though there is something to be said for use as a starting point...)

 ## Split implementation
-This app was subsequently split into to implementations that live in distinct repositories
+This app was subsequently split into to implementations that now exist in distinct repositories
 1) Generates the EXPORTS.g.def for the Windows DLL generation from the LLVM + LIBLLVM headers
     1) This version lives in the [LibllVM repository](https://github.com/UbiquityDotNET/Llvm.Libs)
 2) Generates the "safe handle" C# code from the LLVM + LIBLLVM headers